History of Our Agency

 Official Opening in the Central Valley of California

-At the same time, a Board of Directors was formed to provide agency oversight and Interpreting Services of Central California (ISCC) was established to serve the community better.
+At the same time, a Board of Directors was formed to provide agency oversight, and Interpreting Services of Central California (ISCC) was established to serve the community better.

 2nd Executive Director & New Office Location